YXHYX/arduino-space-invaders/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+If you want to re-create the whole code, contact me for some help.